FDU-CS-Course/FDU-SOFT130006H_Static_Code_Analysis/docs/TECHNICAL_DESIGN.md

         *   Context strategies
         *   Prompt templates
     *   The page allows exporting statistics in various formats (CSV, JSON) for further analysis.

+6.  **LLM Response Details (`pages/05_LLM_Responses.py`)**:
+    *   The user navigates to the LLM responses page.
+    *   The page displays detailed records of LLM interactions:
+        *   Full prompts sent to the LLM
+        *   Raw responses received from the LLM
+        *   Token usage statistics (prompt tokens, completion tokens, total tokens)
+        *   Response times
+        *   Model parameters used
+    *   Users can filter responses by:
+        *   LLM model
+        *   Date range
+        *   Issue ID or classification ID
+        *   Token usage thresholds
+    *   The page provides insights into LLM behavior, helping users optimize prompts and model selection.
+    *   Responses can be exported for further analysis or debugging.

 ## 7. Extensibility